The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 How can a CRM help increase hotel revenue?

-By getting to know the guest and consequently their expectations and needs, the hotelier can adapt the services and recommendations they offers them.
+By getting to know the guest and consequently their expectations and needs, the hotelier can adapt the services and the recommendations they offer.
 The guest, since they are only asked about their interests, is more likely to accept guidance and ask the hotel for anything they might require during their stay.

 Several studies have shown that an infinite list of options (choice overload) is less effective and has less impact on the guest than a short list with tailor-made options.

 CRM therefore makes it possible to generate additional turnover by offering each guest the services that interest them most, at the right time.
-Another benefit of CRM is the increase in guest loyalty, which, in the long term, also increases the hotel's profits as the cost of guest acquisition is reduced.
-It is likely that the increase in guest satisfaction will also lead to a better endorsement on review sites and thus to an increase in bookings.
+Another benefit of CRM is improved guest loyalty, which, in the long term, also increases the hotel's profits as the cost of guest acquisition is reduced.
+Enhanced guest satisfaction is also likely to result in better reviews on review sites, leading to increased bookings.

 Can a CRM - RMS pairing work effectively?